Miso and Herb Rubbed Applewood Smoked Heritage Turkey

-Heritage turkeys give us a chance to connect to our country’s history and the farmers dedicated to preserving their breeds . . . and to some tasty meat.
+Cooking a heritage turkey for Thanksgiving connects you to our country’s history and the farmers dedicated to preserving heritage breeds . . . and to some tasty meat.
 The miso in this rub acts almost like a light brine, only without any of the mess.

 2 cloves garlic, smashed